MicrosoftDocs/cpp-docs/docs/sanitizers/error-heap-use-after-free.md

 ### Resulting error - operator new

 :::image type="complex" source="media/heap-use-after-free-example-2.png" alt-text="Screenshot of the debugger displaying heap-use-after-free error in example 2." border="true":::
 The exception thrown dialog points to line 11, buffer[0] = 42, and says: Address Sanitizer Error: Use of deallocated memory.
-Not shown in the screenshot, there's also output in the console window that shows memory addresses with a key to show addressable bytes, partially addressable bytes, freed heap regions, and heap left alloca red zone bytes in the area of the error.
+Not shown in the screenshot is the output in the console window that shows memory addresses and a key to identify addressable bytes, partially addressable bytes, freed heap regions, and heap left alloca red zone bytes in the area of the error.
 :::image-end:::

 ## Example - `realloc`